anwar7907/NLP_project/README.md

 cool | How much cool is the business (1 through 5). useful | How much useful is the business (1 through 5). funny | How much funny is the business (1 through 5).

-# Problem:
-Which borrower have high probability of paying back the loan in full?

-# Goal:
-Create a deascion tree model that will help predict whether or not the borrower will pay back the loan in full.

 # Summary of the solution:
 ## 1. Data overview: